 Complete the following steps:

 Financial Aid Requirements

 We recommend that graduate students applying for federal financial assistance submit their FAFSA and VU Graduate Application at least two months prior to the first day of classes to ensure the timely disbursement of Federal Direct Loans towards the payment of tuition and fee charges.
 Financial Assistance for Graduate Students is reviewed and awarded throughout the academic year.
-Please note that the Office of Financial Assistance does review completed files in the order they are received.

 To receive financial aid, graduate students are required to meet the following criteria: